-We have reviewed the accompanying condensed interim consolidated financial statements of RA Holding Corp. (the "Company") and its subsidiaries (together the "Group"), which comprise the condensed interim consolidated statement of financial position as at 30 September 2017, and the condensed interim consolidated statement of profit or loss, condensed interim consolidated statement of comprehensive income, condensed interim consolidated statement of cash flows and condensed interim consolidated statements of changes in equity for the period from 1 July 2017 to 30 September 2017, and a summary of significant accounting policies and other explanatory information.
+We have reviewed the accompanying condensed interim consolidated financial statements of RA Holding Corp. (the "Company") and its subsidiaries (together the "Group"), which comprise the condensed interim consolidated statement of financial position as at 31 March 2018, and the condensed interim consolidated statement of profit or loss, condensed interim consolidated statement of comprehensive income, condensed interim consolidated statement of changes in equity for the period from 1 July 2017 to 31 March 2018, and a summary of significant accounting policies and other explanatory information.
 The Board of Directors is responsible for the preparation and presentation of this interim financial information in accordance with IAS 34 Interim Financial Reporting.
 Our responsibility is to express a conclusion on this interim financial information based on our review.